Last updated on March 23, 2021

 Cut and Facets

-Both the radiant and cushion cut belong to the “brilliant cut” group.
-This means that their facets are arranged in a way that maximizes brilliance and sparkle.
+Both the cushion and radiant cut belong to the brilliant cut group.
+This means their facets are arranged in a way to maximize a stone’s brilliance and sparkle.
 However, from a normal viewing distance, one can notice that they have a difference face-up outline.

 Colour and Clarity

-However, keep in mind that if a diamond has a cushion cut that has lower brilliance, the flaws and tints of the stone might not be masked as well as they would in the same quality radiant cut stone.
+However, keep in mind that the cushion cut may have lower brilliance due to its modifications, meaning the flaws and tints in the stone might not be masked as well as they would be in the same quality radiant cut stone.
 That is why the colour should be compared on a case-by–case basis.